thisyearnofear/family/README.md

 - I worked with tasks on a Kanban board using [Todoist](https://todoist.com/): [Screenshot Of Archived Board](https://github.com/user-attachments/assets/dfe84e7c-9938-4a0a-a72c-e1e5737c891f)
 - I used feature branches and pull requests: [Pull Request Example](https://github.com/user-attachments/assets/6773d4ed-5648-465a-8035-cde7c3028c2d)

+## How To Navigate This Project

+- Responsive components using tailwind.
+- Responsive carousel item based on orientation using Cloudinary API.

 ## Why I Built This Project This Way

 I set myself the goal of creating a presentable gallery website within a 1-week timeframe, with the deadline being my grandfather's anniversary.